andreiperevalovstorehub/SH_AutomationNinjas/training/Syllabus.md

 ## Session 3 - Building a HTML Interface and Using Triggers

-The third session will build upon our Google Apps Script knowledge.
-We will create a HTML interface that provides a summary of data, including most frequent customer, most recent visit, and amount spent in the period.
-We'll also learn how to use this interface to submit data to our sheet.
-Additionally, we'll cover using triggers within Google Apps Script to update the extracted data periodically.
+Our third session extends our Google Apps Script skill set and dives into user interface creation with HTML.
+In this session, we will build a user-friendly HTML interface that displays a summary of key customer data, including the customer's name, their number of visits in the last seven days, and their total spend during that period.
+Furthermore, we'll learn how to use this interface to submit data to our Google Sheet, adding an exciting interactive component to our work.

+In addition to UI creation, we'll explore how to use triggers within Google Apps Script.
+Triggers let us automate tasks and periodically update the extracted data without manual intervention.
+This hands-off approach ensures our data stays current and relevant.

-We start from what we've done in the previous session, which was to extract transactions in the last 7 days.
-What we would notice is that the customer name is not available in the transactions data.
-Instead, a customer ID is provided.
-So now, we would want to call our SH API, to get customer, which would return our full customer list.
+Building upon our previous session's work, we'll use transaction data from the last seven days.
+As we've previously noticed, the transactions data includes a customer ID but not the customer's name.
+To obtain the names, we'll call the SH API, which provides us with our full customer list.

-Then we tell ChatGPT what columns we have on each sheet, and tell GPT that we want to have a HTML page that summarises Customer name, number of visits in last 7 days, and total spent.
-We also tell GPT that we want to add an additional column on the customer page, where we want to be able to submit a voucher for a customer using the HTML page.
-We will indicate this by typing in the customer name and hitting submit.
-GPT will need to generate a random 8 digit voucher code.
+We will then engage with ChatGPT, providing the columns we have on each sheet and specifying our desired outcome: a HTML page summarising customer data and a new column in the customer sheet.
+This new column, manipulated through our HTML page, will allow us to submit a voucher for a customer by typing in their name and clicking submit.
+ChatGPT will generate a random eight-digit voucher code, further personalising the customer experience.

-*Learning Objective: Learn how to build a HTML interface, interact with Google Sheets data from this interface, and create periodic triggers to automate tasks.*
+*Learning Objective: Acquire skills in building a HTML interface and interacting with Google Sheets data from this interface.
+Learn to create periodic triggers to automate tasks.
+Understand the role of unique customer identifiers and the generation of randomised voucher codes.*

 ## Session 4 - Communicating with ChatGPT, Code Efficiency, and Using Logger